Yuyz0112/dewhale/README.md

 ### Easy Customization

-Since vx.dev's prompt is open source, you can refer to the existing prompt and replace it with other UI component libraries or coding styles as per your requirements.
+Since vx.dev's prompt is open-sourced, you can refer to the existing prompt and replace it with other UI component libraries or coding styles as per your requirements.

-You can also customize the whole workflow by yourself, e.g., a v0.dev like Web App, and just use vx.dev's prompt as a core.
+You can also customize the whole workflow by yourself, e.g., a v0.dev-like Web App, and just use vx.dev's prompt as a core.

 ### Seamless GitHub Integration

 The generated code is stored on GitHub, inherently equipped with version control, code review, and collaborative features.

+Additionally, you can use a private repo to keep your code generation results visible only to collaborators.

 ## How It Works